Famous Studios: Early years

-Shortly after the takeover, Paramount began plans to move a significantly downsized Famous Studios back to New York, a move completed early in 1943.
+Famous Studios in its inception was abnornally large when compared to other major animation studios at the time, having operating 6 to 8 animation units compared to the typical 2 to 4.
+Shortly after the takeover, Paramount began plans to move to downsize Famous Studios back to New York, a move completed early in 1943.
 Virtually all of the Famous staff, including voice artist/storyman Jack Mercer, storyman Carl Meyer, voice artist Mae Questel, and animators such as Myron Waldman, David Tendlar, Thomas Johnson, Nicholas Tafuri, and Al Eugster, were holdovers from the Fleischer era.
 These artists remained with Famous/Paramount for much of the studio's existence.
-As at Fleischer, the head animators carried out the tasks that were assigned to animation directors at other studios, while the credited directors—Kneitel, Sparber, Gordon, and Disney/Terrytoons veteran Bill Tytla—acted more as supervisors.
+Unlike at Fleischer, the animation directors—Kneitel, Sparber, Gordon, and Disney/Terrytoons veteran Bill Tytla—were more involved than Dave Fleischer and served as the actual directors.
 Sammy Timberg served as musical director until he was succeeded in 1944 by Winston Sharples, who formerly worked with the Van Beuren Studios.

 Continuing series from the Fleischer period included Popeye the Sailor and Superman, both licensed from popular comics characters.
 The expensive Superman cartoons, having lost their novelty value with exhibitors, ended production in 1943, a year after Famous' inception.
-They were replaced by a series starring the Saturday Evening Post comic-strip character Little Lulu.
-Also in 1943, Famous began producing the formerly black-and-white Popeye cartoons in Technicolor, and began a new series of one-shot cartoons under the umbrella title Noveltoons (similar in respects to the Color Classics series from Fleischer Studios, and also the Looney Tunes and Merrie Melodies series from Warner Bros.).
+They were replaced by a series starring the Saturday Evening Post comic-strip character Little Lulu, created by Marge Buell.
+Also in 1943, Famous began producing the formerly black-and-white Popeye cartoons in Technicolor, and began a new series of one-shot cartoons under the umbrella title Noveltoons (similar in respects to the Color Classics series from Fleischer Studios, and also the Looney Tunes and Merrie Melodies series from Warner Bros.
+Cartoons).

 The Noveltoons series introduced several popular characters such as Herman and Katnip, Baby Huey, and Casper the Friendly Ghost.
 Casper was created by writer Seymour Reit and Famous animator Joe Oriolo in the late 1930s as a children's-book manuscript, and was sold to Famous during World War II.
 It became the studio's most successful wholly owned property.

-In 1947, Paramount decided to stop paying Little Lulu creator Marge Buell licensing royalties, and created another "mischievous girl" character, Little Audrey, as a replacement.
+In 1947, Famous discontinued the Little Lulu shorts after they and Buell mutually agreed to end there contractual arrangement.
+In Lulu's place, they created a new series starring a "mischievous girl" character, Little Audrey, as a replacement.
 That same year Famous resurrected an old Fleischer series, Screen Songs, introducing a new series of musical cartoons featuring a "bouncing ball" sing-along.
 In 1951, the Screen Songs became "Kartune Musical Shorts," which ended in 1953 after Max Fleischer claimed ownership of the "bouncing ball" trademark.
 Only two more musical cartoons were released (as one-shot Noveltoons): 1954's Candy Cabaret and 1963's Hobo's Holiday.